iampi31415/rust-learning/src/misc-slice.md

 and other technical material.
 You just have to figure out which one or ones they are specifically talking about from context.

-With that out of the way, let me intoduce some terminology for this page:
+With that out of the way, let me introduce some terminology for this page:

 - A slice, `[T]`, is a series of `T` in contiguous memory (layed out one after another, with proper alignment).
 The length is only known at run time; we say